-- What are the leading issues facing global supply chains in the next two years?
+The Question: What are the leading issues that will face global supply chains in the next two years?

 Steve Bowen: As we discussed in a recent joint webinar, with the Global Supply Chain Institute, there are four key challenges facing supply chain organizations over the next two years.
 They are: keeping the supply chain sustainable, overcoming a rise in supply chain complexity, keeping up with the explosion in data and managing cost-savings fatigue.

 The challenge with supply chain sustainability is that it's largely driven by external forces such as consumer, customer, and governmental expectations.
 Meaning, not only does your supply chain need to be optimized, but it needs to be agile too.
 Some of the drivers for the rise in supply chain complexity are digitalization, acquisition pace, new product introduction (NPI) pace, regulation increases, globalization, failed management, etc. The sharp rise in the amount of data and information is a growing concern if you don't have improved information for decision making to go along with it.
 Technology is sharply increasing the amount of data and information available, but supply chains are still searching for information that can speed up and enhance the quality of decision making.
 Lastly, cost-saving fatigue is the relentless process to identify and eliminate all non-value-added materials, equipment, processes, systems and resources as evidenced by recent research from the Global Supply Chain Institute*.